awilliams/awilliams.github.io/_posts/2014-01-11-rtanque-getting-started.markdown

 bundle exec bin/rtanque start sample_bots/keyboard.rb bots/game_over.rb
 {% endhighlight %}

-We will need some help from the tank sensors to figure out better how to better react.
+By this point, you can hopefully drive your tank as you would like, but you will be driving blind so to speak.
+You need help from the tank's sensors to figure out how to better react.

 ### Input